attas7/Oil-Speculation/README.md

 # Oil-Speculation
-The influence of financial speculation on asset prices: a case study of world oil prices Code provided by Kuznetsov Nikita, student of MSU, Moscow, Economic Faculty
+The influence of financial speculation on asset prices: a case study of world oil prices.
+Kuznetsov Nikita, Economic Faculty, MSU, Moscow